afunnydev/tinysociety/content/articles/2018-12-21-tiny-house-financing-in-the-us.md

 * Get a quote from various lenders.
 * Compare!
 Look carefully at the interest rates, as well as any fees that might pop up.

 Do you have financing tips to add?
-[Get in touch!](https://www.tinysociety.co/contact-us/) As the tiny house movement grows, so does our list of tiny house financing.
+[Get in touch!](https://www.tinysociety.co/contact-us/) As the tiny house movement grows, so does our list of tiny house financing options.
 Be sure to check back with us to see the most up-to-date information!